RYGcode/rygcode.github.io/_pages/about.md

     <p>123 your address street</p>
     <p>Your City, State 12345</p>

+news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page